 Depending on where you live the Kwikset Concrete maybe called by a different name, you will need to buy a premixed product that sets and dries relatively quickly, to avoid waiting.
 Using a Breathing Mask is recommended when you measure out the dry concrete into the Clay Pot.
 Vinyl or Plastic Gloves are good for smoothing out the wet concrete.
 Safety Glasses should be worn before the Clay Pot is smashed with a Hammer.

-This is a close up view of the bamboo with two holes drilled at right angles, the holes should be at least 2″ or 5cms apart.
+This is a close-up view of the bamboo with two holes drilled at right angles, the holes should be at least 2″ or 5cms apart.
 The holes will house the Steel Rods and need to be a tight fit, the Steel Rods in the photograph are threaded, drilling a slightly smaller hole ensured that the Steel Rods fitted tightly to stop them moving when the bamboo pole is pushed into the wet concrete.

-A visit to the local garden centre, tape measure in hand, should provide a selection of pottery suitable to act as a mould for the Gada Mace.
+A visit to the local garden centre, tape measure in hand, should provide a selection of pottery suitable to act as a mold for the Gada Mace.
 Choose something cheap and cheerful, remember that you will be smashing the Clay Pot.
 Starting with the dimensions INSIDE the pot, 8″ wide x 6″ deep imperial or 20cms wide x 15cms deep metric, should produce a Gada Mace head weighing approximately 20lbs to 22lbs, or 9kgs to 10kgs.
-Try to find a pot that has a flat bottom inside the bowl, this will mean that the Gada Mace will be able to stand upright.
+Try to find a pot that has a flat bottom inside of the bowl, this will mean that the Gada Mace will be able to stand upright.

 Make sure that the Bamboo Pole with the steel rods firmly positioned, will fit through the opening of the Clay Pot.
 Just as a reminder you will be using Kwikset Concrete and you do not want to discover that something is wrong at that stage.